Hyliangoat/Full-Stack-Reps/README.md

     environment:
       POSTGRES_USER: postgres
       POSTGRES_PASSWORD: docker
-      POSTGRES_DB: your_db #name this whatever you want your db to be
+      POSTGRES_DB: movies #name this whatever you want your db to be
     ports:
       - "5432:5432"
     volumes: